storopoli/graphs-complexity/slides/slides.typ

         c -> {e, f};
       }
       ```,
-      width: 50%
+      width: 50%,
     ),
-    caption: "Tree"
+    caption: "Tree",
   ) <tree>
 ]

 #pagebreak()

 #align(horizon)[
   - *Root*: the vertex with no incoming edges.
+All trees have (only) one root
-    All trees have (only) one root vertex.
+    vertex.
   - *Leaf*: vertex with no outgoing edges.
   - *Level*: distance from the root.
   - *Height*: maximum level.